illeska/idhchecker_osint/README.md

 - **Hashes**: Validate the integrity of files and identify known malicious files using hash values (MD5, SHA-1, SHA-256).

-## 🔄 What's fixed in v2.2.5 *(Bug fixes release)*

-- 🐞 Fixed an issue where entries marked as **safe** were incorrectly shown as `"no results yet"` in the Excel output.

-## 🆕 What's New in v2.2.5
+## 🆕 What's New in v2.3

-- 📊 Improve the stats box (UI)
-- 🔄 Make the "Statistics" scrollable like "Services to Use"
+- 📊 All-Time Statistics: New feature to track your analysis history across all sessionse:
+  - View total blocked and safe entries processed since first use

 ## 🛠 Features